pjreddie/vision-hw0/README.md

 In our `data` array we store the image in `CHW` format.
 The first pixel in data is at channel 0, row 0, column 0.
 The next pixel is channel 0, row 0, column 1, then channel 0, row 0, column 2, etc.

-Your first task is to fill out these two functions in `process_image.c`:
+Your first task is to fill out these two functions in `src/process_image.c`:

     float get_pixel(image im, int x, int y, int c);
     void set_pixel(image im, int x, int y, int c, float v);